Protect Democracy: "The Authoritarian Playbook"

-In 2024, the affiliated 501(c)(4) United to Protect Democracy issued "The Authoritarian Playbook for 2025," which details the alleged threat a second Trump administration would pose to American democracy.
+In 2024, the affiliated 501(c)(4) United to Protect Democracy issued "The Authoritarian Playbook for 2025", which details the alleged threat a second Trump administration would pose to American democracy.

 Election-related reports

 Protect Democracy has issued reports and policy proposals examining the links between anti-democratic extremism and the U.S. electoral system.
-In partnership with Interfaith America, the group also developed the "Faith in Elections Playbook," which supports faith-based communities with resources to engage in the 2024 election.
+In partnership with Interfaith America, the group also developed the "Faith in Elections Playbook", which supports faith-based communities with resources to engage in the 2024 election.

 In 2024, the group issued a report on the rise of mass voter challenges, explaining how such challenges are used to disrupt the electoral process.

+Ahead of the 2026 midterms, Protect Democracy released a report outlining how the president could interfere with the November elections.

 State-level election subversion report

 In 2021, along with the States United Democracy Center and Law Forward, Protect Democracy issued an initial report on state legislative attempts that threaten to subvert elections.
 It has subsequently released updates to the report.

 Guide to identifying a politicized investigation

 In response to the federal and state investigations against Trump, the group issued a guide seeking to tell the difference between politicized investigations and normal, appropriate efforts by law enforcement.